This tutorial demonstrates how to add the current date to the header in Excel and Google Sheets.

-2. Now you can see three header sections.
+- Now you see three header sections.
 Double-click on the header section where you want to insert the current date (here, the center section).
 You’re automatically taken to the Header & Footer tab in the Ribbon.
 Here, choose the Current Date.

-As a result of the previous step, in the center section of the header, you can see &[Date].
+As a result, in the center section of the header, you can see &[Date].
 This stands for the current date as a header field.

 Display Current Date in Header in Google Sheets

 You can also insert the current date in the header in Google Sheets.

 - In the window on the right, tick Current date (in Google Sheets, you can also insert in the header page numbers, the workbook title and sheet name, or current time).